GaelVaroquaux/website/content/programming/skl_sprint_2018.rst

 Two weeks ago, we held a scikit-learn sprint in Austin and Paris.
 Here is a brief report, on progresses and challenges.

+.. topic:: Several sprints

+    We actually held two sprint in Austin: one open sprint, at the scipy conference sprints, which was open to new contributors, and one core sprint, for more advanced contributors.
+Thank you to all who joined the scipy conference sprint.
+As I wasn't there, I cannot report on it.

 Many achievements
 ==================